savonet/book/streaming.md

 ### Ticks

-The time at which something occurs in a frame is measured in a custom unit which we call _ticks_.
+The time at which something occurs in a frame is measured in a custom unit which we call _ticks_\index{tick}.
 To avoid errors due to rounding, which tend to accumulate when performing computations with float numbers, we want to measure time with integers.
 The first natural choice would thus be to measure time in audio samples, since they have the highest rate, and in fact this is what is done with